How to Format a Number with VBA in Excel (4 Methods)

 vbTrue Put parenthesis around any negative figures.

-• GroupDigits (optional): A boolean value that determines whether to use thousand separator.
+• GroupDigits (optional): A boolean value determining whether to use a thousand separator.
 If omitted, the default is vbUseDefault.

 Parameter Values Explanation